zmalone/chef-web-docs/source/manage-a-web-app/windows/index.md

 ![the resulting web page](/assets/images/misc/webapp_result.png)

-A Linux web application configuration that uses a database and scripting is commonly called a _LAMP stack_.
-LAMP stands for Linux, Apache, MySQL, and PHP.
-You'll work with all of these components in this tutorial.
+A web application configuration that uses a database and scripting is commonly called a _LAMP stack_.
+The LAMP  acronym comes from Linux and stands for Linux, Apache, MySQL, and PHP.
+On Windows, such a configuration is also commonly called a _WISA stack_, which stands for Windows, IIS, SQL Server, and ASP.NET.
+Both terms can be used when referring to the Windows configuration.
+You'll work with all of the WISA components in this tutorial.

-Setting up a LAMP stack is a great next step to building your Chef skills because it:
+Setting up a LAMP, or WISA, stack is a great next step to building your Chef skills because it:

 * enables you to exercise the skills you've already learned.
 * introduces just enough complexity to demonstrate real-world Chef usage patterns.